k2view-academy/K2View-Academy/articles/31_external_resources/03_invoke_http_rest_call_example.md

 Web Service steps:

-Search for the **userIP** input parameter and call the REST API service to get information about it.
+Search for the **userIP** input parameter and call the REST API service to get information:
    * If a good response is returned, parse it and take the countryCode and the region.
    * Check for an open entry in SERVICE_ISSUES (*has_issue = 1*) for this country-code and region.
    * If an open issue is found, set it as the Web Service result string.